-A key element of both specifications is the interrelationship between people and their environments and an understanding of the opportunities, problems and conflicts that result.
-These are examined using exciting and stimulating contemporary case studies.
+A level Geography is a wide ranging subject which examines the processes that have shaped the physical landscape around us, and how this landscape influences the distribution of population, settlement and economic activity over time and space.
+A key element of this course is the interrelationship between people and their environments and an understanding of the opportunities, problems and conflicts that result.
+These are examined using case studies at a variety of scales.

 The Brampton course is taught by highly experienced A level Geography teachers.
 Results in the department have been strong over the years – 92% of our students in the last 2 years have gained A* – B grades, with students progressing to read Geography at the University of Cambridge, Durham University, King’s College, London and University College London.

 Lucy Wood is a highly experienced teacher of A level Geography.
-She taught at the La SWAP consortium of schools and at Fortismere before coming to Brampton and is also an A level examiner for the Edexcel board.
+She studied Geography (BSc) at Durham University and then gained her PGCE at the Institute of Education.
+Lucy taught at the La SWAP consortium of schools and at Fortismere before coming to Brampton and is also an A level examiner for the Edexcel board.

 Dominique studied Geography (BA) at Leeds University and then gained her PGCE at Middlesex University.
 She has taught Geography at Mill Hill County High School for six years as well privately tutoring the subject throughout this time.
 When she is not teaching she is looking after her two energetic young girls who keep her very busy and when she can, she likes to go to Stamford Bridge on a Saturday afternoon to support Chelsea Football Club.